sivko2/NoiseMeter/README.md

 The Noise meter records sounds in the vicinity of the device and calculates their levels in decibels.

-The sound leIF YOU WOULD LIKE TO HIRE ME FOR DEVELOPMENT OF JAVA DESKTOP, MOBILE (IOS AND ANDROID), TV, IOT OR SERVER (JAVAEE) APPS, PLEASE CONTACT ME AT ROMAN@PRONIC.SI !!!vel depends on the distance between the sound source and the place of measurement, and varies slightly among different devices due to their microphone characteristics.
+The sound level depends on the distance between the sound source and the place of measurement, and varies slightly among different devices due to their microphone characteristics.

 WARNING: You MUST accept permissions otherwise the device will not measure the sound and will show the lowest measurement possible (14 dB)!!!